-A few pics of my latest effort, a rather tasty (if I do say so myself) Honey and Wholemeal Spelt Flour Loaf.
+A few pictures of my latest effort, a rather tasty (if I do say so myself) Honey and Wholemeal Spelt Flour Loaf.
 I’m making a fresh loaf tomorrow so I’ll add the recipe then.
 Enjoy.

 I posted the gallery to go with this recipe yesterday, go there to see more pictures.